hardjd/hardjd.github.io/README.md

 <section id="about-me">
   <h1>About Me</h1>
   <p>
-    Hi, my name is Josh Hardesty, an undergraduate biology student at SUNY Oneonta, with interests in GIS, R, Python, data analysis, and fisheries science.
+    Hi, my name is Josh Hardesty, a recent graduate with a degree in biology from SUNY Oneonta, with interests in GIS, R, Python, data analysis, and fisheries science.
     Check out some of my projects below!
   </p>